State Taxes

 Utah CDL Webpage

-Learn more about Utah Commercial Driver License Skills Test Waiver
+Learn more about Utah Commercial Driver License Military Test Waivers

 Utah Military Special Group License Plates: Utah offers 16 distinctive license plates to honor the service and sacrifice of eligible Service members, Veterans, retired Service members and certain Family members.
 Specific eligibility and documentation requirements will apply.

-Those interested can apply for these license plates at any Utah Division of Motor Vehicles location or by mail (mail in option requires a $4 postage and handling fee).
+Those interested can apply for these license plates at any Utah Division of Motor Vehicles location, by mail (mail in option requires a $4 postage and handling fee), or online at the Utah Motor Vehicle Portal.
 All required fees are listed at the “Learn more…” link for each license plate.
 Applicants must submit a copy of their current registration, any documentation required for the special plate, and a check for any required fees.

 Utah State Tax Commission